microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaDeviceRegisteredOwner.md

 412be9d1-1460-4061-8eed-cca203fcb215 Mary kom       mary@contoso.com       Member
 ```

-The first command gets the object ID of a device by using the Get-EntraDevice (./Get-EntraDevice.md)cmdlet, and then stores it in the $DevId variable.
+The first command gets the object ID of a device by using the Get-EntraBetaDevice (./Get-EntraBetaDevice.md)cmdlet, and then stores it in the $DevId variable.
 The second command gets the registered owner of the device in $DevId.

 ### Example 2: Retrieve the registered owner of a device